goodahead/ventor-merp/ventor_base/doc/index.rst

         - Manage product owner -> Show Product Owner field
     - Added the setting 'Confirm source package' to all Operation Types and dependency on the general 'Package' setting
     - Added 'Apply default lots and serials' dependency on the general 'Lots & Serial Numbers' setting
-    - Added automatic switch on the 'Show Put in pack button' setting in all menus to default if setting "Package" is switched on
+    - Added automatic switch on the 'Show Put in pack button' setting in all menus to default if setting 'Package' is switched on
-    - Added automatic switch on the 'Show Product Owner field“' setting in all menus to default if setting "Consignment" is switched on
+    - Added automatic switch on the 'Show Product Owner field“' setting in all menus to default if setting 'Consignment' is switched on

 * 15.0.1.3.9 (2022-04-27)
     - Changed name of the group from 'Manufacturing Menu' to 'MO and WO management'